UCLA-ECE209AS-2018W/Aadithya-Nrithya/README.md

   <img src="plots/3k received signal.PNG" width="380" />
   <img src="plots/signal_at_receiver.PNG" width="380" />
 </p>

 # Analysis

 <p align="justify">

 The audible sounds in the speaker end while playing ultrasonic modulated signals is proof of the success of the non linearity model.
 The reason for the failure of the attack could be attributed to the lack of availability of the wide range of  ultrasonic transducers necessary for testing the attack on different victim devices, to find the ideal attack frequency.
-We were limited to using a very narrow band 40kHz transducer and later a 25kHz transducer.
+We were limited to using a very narrow band 40kHz transducer and later a 25 kHz transducer.
 Thus modulation could not be done over a range of frequencies to test the one most ideal for the attack.
 While the DolphinAttack paper mentions the frequency bands at which the attack was successful for different devices, there is no mention of the success rate or attack effectiveness.
-So a device on which the attack worked for a frequency range of 23-40kHz could have actually been 100% successful at one of these frequencies and the other cases could have been due to the influence of external factors.
+So a device on which the attack worked for a frequency range of 23-40 kHz could have been 100% successful at one of these frequencies and the other cases could have been due to the influence of external factors.

 </p>